 Watkinson’s Strategic Plan

 The Shape of Things to Come,” Watkinson’s five-year strategic plan, was published in 2016.
-Here’s a recap of the five Goal Areas and the specifics of what we’re working to create by 2021.
+Here’s a recap of the five Goal Areas and the specifics of what we’re working on creating.

 Teaching and learning are at the very center of a Watkinson education, and our commitment to understanding, valuing, and challenging a wide range of students with differing styles and approaches to learning already sets the school apart.
 In the coming years, Watkinson will deepen and expand its program by developing innovative curricula that emphasize the relationships between subject areas and seemingly disparate disciplines of study.
 Students will demonstrate their learning through a wide variety of assessments across essential skill areas.